 There are many reasons why you might seek out this kind of training.

-- To have a stronger understand of the basic principles of web accessibility, why it matters and who it helps, and to learn more about assistive technologies used by people with disabilities.
+- To have a stronger understanding of the basic principles of web accessibility, why it matters and who it helps, and to learn more about assistive technology used by people with disabilities.

 - To broaden the reach of your organization to include the 19 percent of Americans who have physical disabilities, blindness, deafness, attention deficit disorder, or other disabilities.

-- To comply with legislation such as the Americans with Disabilities Act (ADA), The Rehabilitation Act and any state laws banning discrimination.
+- To comply with legislation such as the Americans with Disabilities Act (ADA)², Section 508 of The Rehabilitation Act³ and any state laws banning discrimination.